Ttibsi/msc_cs_ai/CT7901_IntroToProgLanguages/assignment/speech.md

 ---

+The power of the union really shines when in combination with our associative array and the demonstrated first class functions.
+This is a more realistic example of a class object in geltmsoftlang.
+As you can see, we combine parameters and functions in a way that might not be familiar to someone more used to traditional Object Oriented code, but still allowing a number of the same features.

+---

-While a union is  more niche data type with a somewhat narrow use case, we do believe that the combination of a union and our associative array should cover any use case that you can think of.
+While a union is a more niche data type with a somewhat narrow use case, we do believe that the combination of a union and our associative array should cover any use case that you can think of.